 - Administrative Management – The administrative management stage of the inspection requires that the user have an appropriate respirator system on hand.
 The assessment should start with documenting the user’s name and equipment identification, and ideally, it should include the location and hazard.

-- Facepiece Inspection – The physical inspection begins with the facepiece’s main body of the respirator equipment.
-You’ll find various considerations noted on the checklist regarding this equipment part.
+- Facepiece Inspection—The physical inspection begins with the facepiece’s main body of the respirator equipment.
+The checklist notes various considerations regarding this part of the equipment.

-- Strapping and Clips – Strapping and clips are essential to the respirator to hold the facepiece securely against the face.
+- Strapping and Clips—Strapping and clips are essential to the respirator’s ability to hold the facepiece securely against the face.
 Straps that are weathered, aged, or damaged might present a variety of symptoms, as noted on the inspection checklist.

-- Valves and Regulators – Valves keep the direction of airflow under control.
+- Valves and Regulators—Valves keep the direction of airflow under control.
 They prevent the air from building up to unsafe levels while maintaining positive air pressure.
-Valves are present in all but the simplest of face masks.
+Valves are present in all but the simplest face masks.

-Regulators are a standard part of closed air respiration systems and even some powered air-purifying respirators.
-Given the nature of the conditions these pieces of equipment are working in, it’s vital to ensure a proper inspection and testing of the regulators, valves, and similar parts of the equipment.
+Regulators are a standard part of closed-air respiration systems and even some powered air-purifying respirators.
+Given the conditions in which these pieces of equipment work, it’s vital to ensure proper inspection and testing of the regulators, valves, and similar parts of the equipment.

 - Cartridges and Filters – Cartridges and filters make breathing possible in hazardous environments.
 Selecting new and functional cartridges and filters is crucial to ensure team member safety.
 This section includes the preliminary questions one should ask before using respiratory equipment.

-- Air Supply Systems – Some of the most special-cased and less common respirators use either an enclosed or a filtered/supplied air supply.
-Some examples of these types of systems are the supplied air respirators, self-contained breathing apparatus (SCBAs), powered air-purifying respirators (PAPRs), or combination respirators used in IDLH environments.
+- Air Supply Systems—Some of the most special-cased and less common respirators use either an enclosed or filtered/supplied air supply.
+Examples of these types of systems are supplied air respirators, self-contained breathing apparatus (SCBAs), powered air-purifying respirators (PAPRs), or combination respirators used in IDLH environments.

-Given these respirators’ unique nature and design, ensuring your team performs thorough daily inspections and required maintenance before using the equipment is critical.
+Given these respirators’ unique nature and design, it is critical that your team performs thorough daily inspections and required maintenance before using the equipment.
 We recommend a daily pre-use program for effective and safe operations.

-- Notes and Sign-Off – The final stage of a proper inspection includes adding any remaining notes left worth communicating on the inspection report.
-Finally, the user signs off on the validity of the inspection report – a means to ensure they do their best.
+- Notes and Sign-Off—The final stage of a proper inspection includes adding any remaining notes worth communicating on the inspection report.
+Finally, the user signs off on the validity of the inspection report—a means to ensure they do their best.

 Each stage has a corresponding section on the checklist.
 Now that we’ve gone over the checklist fundamentals, we’ll provide some great tips below.
 These tips will help you create an efficient and effective workflow for your team’s inspections and save you time and money.
 Let’s dive in.